technomancy/leiningen/TUTORIAL.md

     Compiling myproject.core

 For your code to compile, it must be run.
 This means that you shouldn't have any code with side-effects in the top-level.
-If you have code that should run on startup, place it in a <tt>-main</tt>
+Anything that doesn't start with <tt>def</tt> outside a function definition is suspect.
+If you have code that should run on startup, place it in a
-function as explained below under "Uberjar".
+<tt>-main</tt> function as explained below under "Uberjar".

 For projects that include some Java code, you can set the
 <tt>:java-source-path</tt> key in project.clj to a directory